SoupBuild/SoupVSCode/soup-build/README.md

-# Soup README
+# soup-build README

-This is the README for your extension "Soup".
+This is the README for your extension "soup-build".
 After writing up a brief description, we recommend including the following sections.

 ## Features